 19 January 2010 – Amritapuri

-His Holines Sri Jayendra Saraswati Swami–the 69th Sankaracharya1 of Kanchi Kamakoti Peetham, located in Kanchipuram, Tamil Nadu–visited Amritapuri Ashram today.
+His Holiness Sri Jayendra Saraswati Swami – the 69th Sankaracharya1 of Kanchi Kamakoti Peetham, located in Kanchipuram, Tamil Nadu – visited Amritapuri Ashram today.
 The Kanchi Acharya met with Amma privately for 45 minutes before addressing the Amritapuri Ashram residents in the Main Hall for another 45 minutes.
-Upon his arrival in Amritapuri, he was welcomed with purna kumbham by Amma’s senior disciples Swami Ramakrishnananda Puri, Swami Turiyamritananda Puri and Swami Amritatmananda Puri, as well as the brahmacharis.
+Upon his arrival in Amritapuri, he was welcomed with purna kumbham by Amma’s senior disciples Swami Ramakrishnananda Puri, Swami Turiyamritananda Puri, and Swami Amritatmananda Puri, as well as the brahmacharis.
 There was also panchavadyam and talapoli in accordance with Kerala traditions.

 In their private meeting, the Kanchi Acharya and Amma discussed Advaita and its practical application in society and day-to-day life.
 Amma gave him a rudraksha mala, which he immediately put around his neck.

 Sitting aside Amma and addressing the ashram residents, he said, “Kerala is a holy land.
 It was in this land that pious Adi Shankaracharya took birth.
 Likewise, many mahatmas have incarnated in this land.
 Sri Narayana Guru and Chattambi Swamigal incarnated in this land of Kerala.
 In this Kali Yuga, Mata Amritanandamayi is amongst us… She is graciously guiding her devotees in the path of bhajans, devotion, and service.”

 The Kanchi Acharya said that he had been waiting a long time to meet Amma.
 “For many years now, I have been eagerly waiting to visit this sacred place,” he said.
 “Today I got the chance.”